If you prefer to construct your own asset allocation, or supplement other options, you may select among the following large cap funds:

 PIMCO Stocks PLUS Absolute Return Fund

 Investment Objective and Principal Strategies.
-This Fund’s primary investment objective is total return which exceeds that of the S&P 500 Index.
+This Fund’s primary investment objective is to seek total return which exceeds that of the S&P 500 Index.
 The Fund seeks to exceed the total return of the S&P 500 Index by investing under normal circumstances in S&P 500 Index derivatives, backed by a portfolio of Fixed Income Instruments.
 In managing the Fund’s investments in Fixed Income Instruments, PIMCO utilizes an absolute return approach, which is designed to have flexibility with respect to duration, overall sector exposures, non-U.S. exposures and credit quality, both as a function of the strategy’s investment guidelines and lack of a fixed income index benchmark.
 The absolute return approach does not apply to the equity index replicating component of the Fund.
 “Fixed Income Instruments” include bonds, debt securities and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.
 The Fund may invest in common stocks, options, futures, options on futures and swaps.
 The Fund normally uses S&P 500 Index derivatives instead of S&P 500 Index stocks to attempt to equal or exceed the daily performance of the S&P 500 Index.
 The Fund typically will seek to gain long exposure to its benchmark index in an amount, under normal circumstances, approximately equal to the Fund’s net assets.
 The value of S&P 500 Index derivatives should closely track changes in the value of the S&P 500 Index.
 However, S&P 500 Index derivatives may be purchased with a small fraction of the assets that would be needed to purchase the equity securities directly, so that the remainder of the assets may be invested in Fixed Income Instruments.
 Pacific Investment Management Company LLC (“PIMCO”) actively manages the Fixed Income Instruments held by the Fund with a view toward enhancing the Fund’s total return, subject to an overall portfolio duration which normally varies from (negative) 3 years to positive 8 years based on PIMCO’s forecast for interest rates.
 Duration is a measure used to determine the sensitivity of a security’s price to changes in interest rates.
 The longer a security’s duration, the more sensitive it will be to changes in interest rates.

 The S&P 500 Index is composed of 500 selected common stocks that represent approximately two-thirds of the total market value of all U.S. common stocks.
 The Fund seeks to remain invested in S&P 500 Index derivatives or S&P 500 Index stocks even when the S&P 500 Index is declining.